OBS Recommended Resources

 If breastfeeding hurts, see also the section Breastfeeding - getting started (above) for useful videos.

 Medication use while breastfeeding

-Breastfeeding Network Drugs in Breastmilk Service.
-Useful free drug information factsheets on many common medications, ideal to share with your doctor/pharmacist.
+Breastfeeding Network (BfN) Drug Information Factsheets.
+Free factsheets on many common medications, ideal to share with your doctor and pharmacist.

 OBS on social media